Achievement Attainment and Progress

 at Hounslow Heath Junior School

-Please note that national End of Key Stage 2 tests did not take place in 2020 due to the Covid-19 national lockdown of schools.
+Please note that data and results for national End of Key Stage 2 tests are not available for 2020 or 2021, due to the Covid-19 pandemic.

 These comments are directly from our most recent Ofsted Inspection Report: